simonnagel/VRED-loadPointCloudPTS/readme.md

 Use the [Script VRED-reducePointsPTS.py](VRED-reducePointsPTS.py) to reduce the Amount of Points of the PTS.
 You might want to start with 1000000 in the first place to get a feeling for import times and performance.

 - Paste the [Script VRED-loadPointCloudPTS.py](VRED-loadPointCloudPTS.py) to VRED
-- Please change the path in line 32 to your PTS file path
+- Please change the path in line 36 to your PTS file path
-- (optional) Change the Resolution of res
+- (optional) Change the Resolution of res (default 500)
 - Execute Script